IACET is dedicated to bringing its experience, its leadership, and its value as trusted, third-party Accreditor to the digital badging ecosystem.

 Not all digital badges are equal in terms of effort and significance.
 As part of the specification work, the IACET Open Digital Badging Taskforce developed the IACET Open Digital Badging Taxonomy, a system to classify different kinds of digital badges.
 The IACET Open Digital Badging Taxonomy is designed to help decision makers better identify certain types of badges for fast, easy, and in some cases automated decision making.
 Download the new Open Digital Badge Taxonomy that is part of the forthcoming IACET Guidance for Open Digital Badges.

-IACET has created four (4) educational courses to provide members and other adult learning stakeholders opportunities to learn about Open Digital Badging credentials and how to effectively implement them in adult learning environments.
+IACET has created an educational program to provide members and other adult learning stakeholders opportunities to learn about Open Digital Badging credentials and how to effectively implement them in adult learning environments.
 Since, the IACET 1-2018 Standard for Continuing Education and Training requires processes involving record keeping and transcripts, Open Digital Badging is a natural extension of these elements of that important standard.

 IACET's forthcoming IACET Guidance for Open Digital Badges does not replace IMS Global's metadata standard.
 IACET fully supports and will actively promote adherence to this important IMS Global work.
 IACET's specification is designed to complement the IMS Global Standard by providing a qualitative framework.
 IACET stakeholders have identified that badges are being used in a broad series of applications.
 For professional continuing education and training purposes, IACET believes that Open Digital Badges should be designed in a quality way that correctly, accurately, authentically, and fully represent the credential it depicts.